joestubbs/coe379L-sp25/docs/unit02/knn.rst

 of just the single closest data point in the training set.

-To classify a sample, we look at the classifications of the :math:`k` closest data points in the training set, and we predict the class which occurrence most often (with some tie breaker).
+To classify a sample, we look at the classifications of the :math:`k` closest data points in the training set, and we predict the class which occurs most often (with some tie breaker).

 Of course, with :math:`k=1` we recover the 1-Nearest Neighbor algorithm, so this is a strict generalization.